 The festival also features the iconic Ati-Atihan dance, a traditional form of dance that symbolizes unity and community spirit.
 Dressed in elaborate costumes and wearing vibrant body paint, dancers move to the rhythmic beat of drums and other traditional instruments.
 This dance is considered a form of worship and a way for the participants to connect with their ancestors and express their devotion.

-See also Dive into Flavor at the Vibrant Bicol Food Festival
+See also Experience the Vibrant Pinyasan Festival

 To fully understand and appreciate the customs and rituals of the Ati-Atihan Festival, visitors are encouraged to participate in the religious processions and witness the Ati-Atihan dance up close.
 It is a chance to gain a deeper understanding of Filipino culture and spirituality, and to witness the strong sense of community that the festival fosters.